 A TEN-MINUTE train ride is all it takes to get from the heart of the European Union to the battlefields of Belgium’s all-consuming secessionist struggle.
-It’s easy: just head east on the Brussels metro Line 1 and stay on board until the terminus; when you emerge from the station, take a few steps in the wrong direction and you’ll have arrived at your destination.
-The affluent streetscape won’t change, but the invisible border you’ll cross places you firmly in the dark wood of “communal politics.”
+It’s easy: just head east on the Brussels metro’s line 1 and stay on board until the terminus; when you emerge from the station, take a few steps in the wrong direction and you’ll have arrived at your destination.
+The affluent streetscape won’t change, but the invisible border you’ve crossed places you firmly in the dark wood of “communal politics.”
 From now on, the language you speak – and how you choose to speak it – is what matters.

 Welcome to Kraainem, one of a handful of municipalities around the capital in which linguistic demographics rule supreme.
-It’s a mini-Belgium, where resentment over the use of language dominates the public conversation.
 Just metres away, back across the Brussels borderline, council elections are all about the dreary mechanics of rubbish collection and street maintenance.
 But here it’s strictly big-picture, revolving around ideas of linguistic solidarity.
 In Kraainem you vote not for the best candidate but for a candidate who speaks your language; when your elected representatives say they’re turning down much-needed grants for cultural reasons, you know exactly where they’re coming from.

 Here in la périphérie – the area just outside greater Brussels – the maths of demography is simple.
 As the French-speaking metropolis expands, its outer suburbs are spilling into what was once idyllic farmland in Dutch-speaking Flanders.
 Yet the political reverberations of the process of suburbanisation are much harder to pin down, which is why the results of recent municipal elections are being parsed and analysed by people asking a very basic question: what does this mean for Belgium?